It's time to start planning (or dreaming about) your next trip to Africa.

 Among many others (Tanzania has over 50 species of animals that may be hunted), hunters may pursue zebra, wildebeest, eland, impala, warthog, Greater and Lesser Kudu, hartebeest, topi, bushpig, Roosevelt Sable, Fringe-Eared Oryx, roan, waterbuck, and multiple species of gazelle (most commonly Grant's and Thompson's).

 In addition to plains game hunting, Tanzania has incredible dangerous game hunting, especially for buffalo.
 Tanzania is home to nearly a quarter of a million buffalo, the largest population of any country in Africa.
-Understandably, Tanzania produces some of the biggest buffalo in Africa and the current #3 and #6 buffalo in the SCI record book were hunted in Tanzania.
+Understandably, Tanzania produces some of the biggest buffalo in Africa and the current No. 3 and No. 6 buffalo in the SCI record book were hunted in Tanzania.

 The country also offers excellent hunting for elephant (though Tanzania is also subject to the same USFWS elephant import ban as Zimbabwe), lion, leopard, hippopotamus and crocodile.